gar1t/groktest/examples/parse-types-2.md

     >>> release_ver
     [0, 10, 1]

-`loud` convers the matched string to upper-case.
+`loud` converts the matched string to upper-case.

     >>> "They said 'the world is flat'"
     "They said '{what_they_said:loud}'"